Holic75/Baldurs-gate-dnd-3.5/README.md

 # Baldurs-gate-dnd-3.5
 This is a WeiDu mod for BG:Enhanced edition and BG2:Enhanced edition  that changes 2ed ADnD rules to DnD 3.5 with some elements taken from Pathfinder.
-It changes game mechanics (i.e classes, spells, abilities, etc...) to that of 3.5 edition (to the extent that game engine allows).
+It changes game mechanics (i.e. classes, spells, abilities, etc...) to that of 3.5 edition (to the extent that game engine allows).

 # Installation